danielholmes839/OC-Transpo-GraphQL/README.md

 # GraphQL API for GTFS data

-This repo is a GraphQL API for GTFS (General Transit Feed Specification) data.
-I'm currently not attempting to support every GTFS dataset only the OC Transpo (Ottawa, Canada's transit system) dataset.
-It was created using apollo-express-server and MongoDB.
-Eventually I will be building an entire web application around this API.
+This is a [GraphQL API](https://graphql.org/) designed for [General Transit Feed Specification](https://developers.google.com/transit/gtfs)
+(GTFS) data from OC Transpo which is Ottawa's public transit system.
+This API also wraps [OC Transpo's REST API](https://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc) for live bus data including arrival time and GPS data making it MUCH MUCH MUCH easier to use.
+Built using [Apollo-Server](https://www.apollographql.com/docs/apollo-server/), TypeScript and MongoDB.

 ## Schema

-The full schema can be found [here](./api/graphql/schema/index.js).
-The graph below shows the relationship between types:
+The full schema can be found [here](./src/graphql/schema.ts).
+I highly recommend taking at look at the schema using [Graphql Voyager](https://apis.guru/graphql-voyager/) (must copy paste schema).
+This is a simplified diagram showing the relationship between types:

 ![schema diagram](content/diagram.png)

-## Example Query
+## Example

-#### Query
+### Query
-Obtaining a users favourite stops and the time of each routes next trip

 ```gql
 query {